 One of the more creative things I’ve seen was an almost complete pivot of corporate retreat and team building to online experiences.
 It was a clever way to keep coworkers a bit more connected with one another and foster collaboration and empathy even as we were all running out of f*cks to give (explicit lyrics).

 The Zoom blog highlighted the story of an event agency that started creating unique virtual experiences.
-The idea of Zoom-based a online murder mystery is incredibly cool; it is VR, but a far cry from what people think of as VR.
+The idea of Zoom-based a virtual murder mystery is incredibly cool; it is VR, but a far cry from what people think of as VR.

 Ohio University now offers a Virtual Reality and Game Development degree that “will teach students to use emerging technologies like virtual reality and digital games specifically for communication purposes, while emphasizing ethical and social improvements.”